Sbef98/IOT/README.md

 The code in the folder `bridge` is supposed to run on e.g. an raspberry pi which then is able to send messages to via http to a cloud.

+Start the bridge via `python -m bridge` from the current folder.

 The code in the folder `cloud` is supposed to run somewhere reachable via http.
 It stores values and computes predictions for the actuators on the arduino based on the data stored in the database.

 ## Resources: